-When all desired parameters have been set and you’re ready to create this design as a template, simply click on 'Publish' on the upper right-hand corner of the screen, name the file and place it in one of the categories made.
+When you have set all desired parameters and you’re ready to create this design as a template, simply click on 'Publish' on the upper right-hand corner of the screen, name the file and place it in one of the categories made.

-The template is automatically set to published, but can also be set back to unpublished if you feel the template needs to be changed or reviewed.
-Simply click on ‘Unpublish’ on the right-hand corner and the template will have an Unpublished status.
+The template is automatically published, but you can also set it back to unpublished if you don't want it to be accessible to your users any more.
+Simply click ‘Unpublish’ on the right-hand corner and the template will have an Unpublished status.

-If you decide to change something within the template, the new status will be set to ‘Unpublished Changes’, giving you the option to publish changes, discard the changes, or unpublish the template itself.
+If you decide to change something within the template, the new status will be set to ‘Unpublished Changes’, allowing you to publish changes, discard the changes, or unpublish the template itself.